facebookincubator/CommutingZones/website/docs/GettingStarted/Installation.md

 remotes::install_github("facebookincubator/CommutingZones")
 ```

 Finally, to run geo-experiments using the Commuting Zones, we recommend downloading and installing `GeoLift`.
+Detailed instructions on how to get it can be found [on GeoLift's website](https://facebookincubator.github.io/GeoLift/docs/GettingStarted/InstallingR).

 ```
-remotes::install_github("facebookincubator/GeoLift")
+library(GeoLift)
 ```